MarkusHobisch/Secasy/README.md

 ### 4.5 Round-Reduction Analysis

-A systematic analysis was conducted to determine the effect of reducing the processing round count.
-Tests were performed across all four supported hash sizes (64, 128, 256, 512 bit) using the `SecasyRoundReduction` test suite with increased sample sizes (5,000–10,000 per metric).
+A systematic study was conducted to measure the effect of reducing the mixing round count.
+Tests were performed across all four supported hash sizes (64, 128, 256, 512 bit) using the `SecasyRoundReduction` test suite with sample sizes of
+$5{,}000$–$10{,}000$ per metric.

+**Hypothesis being tested.** Under the structural characterisation given in Section 2.3, the per-round operation is
+$\mathrm{GF}(2)$-linear except for the carry chain of modular addition.
+We therefore expect statistical properties based on bit-level uniformity (avalanche, bit bias, sequential correlation) to converge after very few rounds and to remain essentially constant thereafter — because additional rounds compose linear maps with linear maps, plus a small non-linear contribution that is rapidly saturated.

 #### Results (64-bit hash, N=5,000–10,000 per metric)